albertattard/java-boot-camp/04 - Testing.md

 ## Mutation Testing (PIT)

 [Mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) is used to design new software tests and evaluate the quality of existing software tests.
-[PIT](https://pitest.org/) is a mutation testing system, providing great test coverage for Java and the JVM.
+[PITest](https://pitest.org/) is a mutation testing system, providing great test coverage for Java and the JVM.
+ThoughtWorks has moved PITest in the [access group in the technology radar](https://www.thoughtworks.com/de/radar/tools/pitest) in November 2016 where it is still today.

 PITest requires some Gradle configuration